rheadsouza03/UniProjects/Symmtric Cryptography/src/Part 1/README.md

  - "-i" && "--input-file": mandatory parameter.
 For encryption = plaintext, decryption = ciphertext (i.e. encrypted data).
  - "-o" && "--output-file": optional parameter.
 For encryption = ciphertext (will end with `.enc` if not already), decryption = decrypted data (will end with `.dec` if not already).

+References: None, mainly javadocs and StackOverflow.
+Additionally, used the original encryption code to understand the structure of performing the initialisation and encryption/decryption parts.